We are exceptionally well-equipped with the latest technologies to enable our researchers to stay at the forefront of their fields.

 The facility supports in-house research and provides a service to the earth and environmental science community as well as to all units within Edinburgh University.
 The SEM is run in conjunction with the electron microprobe and ion microprobe units that together form a unique suite of analytical instruments.

-The Sample Preparation facility in the School of GeoSciences, is an in-house facility offering a wide range of sample impregnation, cutting, grinding and polishing services for the preparation of geological samples.
+The Sample Preparation facility in the School of GeoSciences, is an in-house facility offering a wide range of sample impregnation, cutting, grinding, separation and polishing services for the preparation of geological samples.
 The expertise and services are also available for the preparation of other materials.

 The Cockburn Museum at King's Buildings holds a very extensive collection of geological specimens and historical objects which reflect Edinburgh's prominent position in geological sciences since the time of James Hutton (1726-1797) and its continuing activity today.